8 Best Toothpaste for Sensitive Teeth in 2024

 3. Sensitivity Relief vs. Sensitive Whitening

-Some types of toothpaste for sensitive teeth will be a combination blend that is both for teeth whitening as well as tooth sensitivity.
+Some types of toothpaste for sensitive teeth will be a combination blend that is both for whitening as well as sensitivity.
 People who prefer to use whitening toothpaste but tend to get sensitive teeth from it may prefer using this type of product instead.
-Whitening toothpaste for sensitive teeth is more of a maintenance product to help reduce new stain buildup without triggering tooth sensitivity.
+Whitening toothpaste for sensitive teeth is more of a maintenance product to help reduce new stain buildup without triggering sensitivity.
 On the other hand, if you’re purposely trying to treat sensitive teeth, it may be best to avoid any types of toothpaste that say “whitening” on them.

 Best Toothpaste For Sensitive Teeth